mattsibs/pagination-stream/README.md

 a paged result for a given offset and pagesize.

-(Note the current interface for page uses the Spring Data object out of convenience, this will be made generic in the future release so adapters can bridge the utilities requirements)
+(Note the current interface for page uses the Spring Data object out of convenience, this will be made generic in the future release so adapters can bridge the utility's requirements)

 ### Example
 ```java